-But before we take the field, here’s what you can expect from the club from a playing, selection and communication perspective, and also a couple of things the club expects from you:
+Before we take the field, here’s what you can expect from the club from a playing, selection and communication perspective.

 If we do need to make a ‘selection’ here’s the rough criteria/considerations used: